When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Where to stay in Big Bear

 Stay in a quaint cabin in the woods near the lake.
-Enjoy stargazing from the hot tub, cozying up by the wood burning fireplace, and an easy walk to town.
-Check price and availability on VRBO here.
+Enjoy stargazing from the hot tub, cozy up to the wood-burning fireplace, or take an easy walk to town.
+Check the price and availability on VRBO here.

 Pin it for later!